kyodgorbek/java-and-Kotlin-Android-Interview-Preparation-Questions/README.md

 - Can have both abstract and concrete methods.
 -  A class can only inherit from one abstract class, but can implement multiple interfaces.

+ # 3. Purpose of val and var in Kotlin
+ # Answer:
+ - val: Declares an immutable variable, equivalent to final in Java.
+- **Example:**
+ - val name = "John"

+- var: Declares a mutable variable that can be reassigned.
+- **Example:**
+ - var age = 30